Thursday 28 May 2020

 As in no other part of the globe the shores, fields, forests and hills of Europe, from La Coruña to St Petersburg, have been shaped not so much by geological as by human-historical time.

 Has this guy never heard about China?
 Fuck he thinks happened there?
 What about India- which was once a great big forest.
-Its Iron Age clearance predates that of Europe and its sacred geography is genuinely one defined by the 'teerth yatra' which has been, and will be, paced by the feet of millions of Hindus from age after age.
+Its Iron Age clearance predates that of Europe and its sacred geography is genuinely one defined by the 'teerth yatra' which has been, and will be, paced by the feet of millions of Hindus from age to age.
 By contrast, Europe has nothing similar.
 The ‘padyatra’ has no special sanctity.
 There is no pilgrim circuit which encompasses Europe.
 What there is is merely local, or, at best, crosses a single national border.
 They do not link up with each other in the manner of the 'Bharat darshan', or 'Ekta Yatra', so as to define a unified spiritual heimat- or ‘karmabhoomi’.

 Indeed, there is only one ethnic group which regularly crosses borders as part of an itinerant way of life.
 It is the Gypsies, who are of Indian origin.
 Unlike Europe, roads in India are only difficult to traverse during 'chaturmas'- the four months of the monsoon'.
 Kipling's Kim describes life on the Indian Grand Trunk Road which stretches from Bengal to Afghanistan.
 In India, this gives rise to the distinction between 'Margi'- High Road Culture- and 'Desi'- purely local Culture.
 Nothing similar could be said about Europe.
 King James's jester, Coryat, did walk across much of Europe learning its various languages before ending up in India.
 But in Europe he was considered a zany.
 In India, he was considered a Saint and his tomb in Surat attracts pilgrims.
 It remains the case that Europe despises as a gypsy or vagrant, those who regularly cross borders whereas in the East the 'dervish' has spiritual sanctity.
 Yatra sayamgrho Munihi- the Muni's house is where night falls on the path- is an Eastern, not a European, sentiment.